eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 3. $$\{A,B,C\}$$
 4. $$\{A,B,C,D\}$$

 And it gets more complex if it's not a strict ranking.
-If the voter is actually indifferent between B and C, then $$\{A,C\}$$ is also a sincere strategy.
+If the voter is actually indifferent between $$B$$ and $$C$$, then $$\{A,C\}$$ is also a sincere strategy.
 Each of these sincere strategies induces a different dichotomous goal.
 Therefore, the strategy has not disappeared, it has just been moved to a much simpler decision: where to draw the line between acceptable and unacceptable candidates.

 The key is that once a voter has drawn that line, then choosing a dichotomous goal induced by that line makes approval voting strategyproof for them.
 There is no longer any incentive to try to game the system by including or excluding candidates in the middle tiers of their preferences.
 The only rational choice is to vote sincerely according to their chosen line.